worldcoin/hubble-commander/api/Readme.md

 ## TO DO

-* Generate API documentation / specificiation
+* Generate API documentation / specification
   * See PR for OpenRPC
   * See JSON RPC notion file  HubbleDocs/JsonRpc
   * See Postman collection